 We will also create a DBS (Disclosure Barring Service) check for you as a simple background check.

 Another check we ask you to complete is a foster carer medical assessment with your GP.
 This referred to as a fostering medical or foster care medical check.
 It’s done just to make sure that you don’t have any medical conditions that could affect your ability to foster a child.

 Having a criminal record or a health problem does not necessarily mean that you will not be able to foster in the UK but it is important that you are honest with us.
 We need to know about these issues from the beginning so that we can discuss and understand your circumstances.

 As your report is written up with your Form F Assessor, we will invite you to attend our 3-day Skills to Foster course.
 The training is designed to help you learn about fostering alongside others going through the process.
 This training is an important foundation to give you the confidence to take your first fostering placement.

-Once you have attended this course and your assessment is complete, you will attend a panel interview where experts will make the decision on whether they think you are suitable to become a foster carer.
+Once you have attended this course and your assessment is complete, you will attend a panel interview where experts will make the decision on whether they think you are suitable to be a foster parent.
+See our guide on how to become a foster parent for more information.

 Next step: Skills to Foster